 Gifts for Kids Who Need Extra Encouragement

-When writing is painful or boring, we need to tap into our kids’ interest, create safe, fun experiences, and help them rewire and maybe relearn how to be writers.
+When writing is painful or boring, we need to tap into our kids’ interests, create safe, fun experiences, and help them rewire and maybe relearn how to be writers.

 Gifts for Kids Who Enjoy Writing

 It is wonderful when a child loves to write.
-Help them keep their excitement and passion alive by offering them new ways to explore their ideas and interest.
+Help them keep their excitement and passion alive by offering them new ways to explore their ideas and interests.

 Journals

 Every child needs a journal.
 It’s a fact!
 Journaling allows us to release the hard things, explore our ideas, and record our lives.
-For many, it is spiritual, therapeutic, an act of self-care.
+For many, it is spiritual, therapeutic, and an act of self-care.
 For all of us, it is an invitation to go deeper into ourselves.
 The more we know about who we are, the more we are able to grow, change, and share.
+Journals are also great places to keep our memories and get creative.
+There are a ton to choose from!

 Additional Writing Resources